 AS degree holders earn on average, 64 percent more than those with no degree (Source: BLS)

-Students must complete 30 credits minimum in the arts and sciences and 30 credits minimum in applied professional and/or additional arts and sciences credit.
-Students may also complete an optional Area of Focus by taking 15 credits in a single applied professional or arts and sciences discipline.
+60 credits total required.
+Students may complete an optional Area of Focus by taking 15 credits in a single applied professional or arts and sciences discipline.

 The Associate Degree Capstone is a culminating and reflective experience centered on the four Liberal Arts degree outcomes: critical thinking, communication, diversity, and ethics.
 Students broaden their understanding of these concepts, apply them in assignments, and reflect how they have shaped their learning.
 Students also demonstrate their communication skills by creating a PowerPoint presentation and a final project.